FAQ

 What does the atlas consist of?

-How can the maps in the atlas be used?
+How can the map viewer be used?

 The map viewer contains all the maps.
 At the left side of the screen, you will see a box headed “Add map layers”.
 In this box, you can select the relevant map layers.
 The zoom feature enables users to zoom in on their own neighbourhood.